Djokovic-Murray kept hanging for final date with Wawrinka

 The suffocating heat even left the players dazed and confused midway through the fourth set, with Tsonga slumping on his seat after four games when there should have been no break or changeover.

-Chants of “Tson-ga, Tson-ga, Tson-ga” failed to rouse the crowd favorite who was bidding to become the first Frenchman to reach the final since Henri Leconte in 1988.
+Chants of “Tson-ga, Tson-ga, Tson-ga” failed to rouse the crowd favourite who was bidding to become the first Frenchman to reach the final since Henri Leconte in 1988.

 Wawrinka, clearly able to deal with the intense heat better, fired an unreturnable serve to complete a remarkable turnaround in his fortunes.
 A year after losing in the first round, the Swiss will play for the ultimate prize in claycourt tennis.